 Is fractional reserve banking one big Ponzi scheme?
 What do you think?
 Let me know below.

-Related content about economics at global level:
+Related content about economics:

 - There are four different types of money in the world.
 You may use only three of them.